College Before Graduation

 - How many college courses can a student take per semester?

 - Am I guaranteed a seat in courses approved by BVSD?

 - Why do I see the full tuition amount on my bill?

 Tuition: BVSD pays only the local community college tuition rate (after COF is applied), regardless of which college or university the student attends.
-For example, tuition for approved courses taken at Front Range Community College are fully covered, but families will now be responsible for the additional tuition costs of any other public post-secondary institution.
+For example, tuition for approved courses taken at Colorado Community Colleges are fully covered, but families are responsible for the additional tuition costs of any other public post-secondary institution.

 College Before Graduation Administrative Assistant